alikim-com/tafe/programming/WinForms_Tic_Tac_Toe/README.md

 - A menu with fully customizable look and feel
 - AI-generated images

 ## How to play
 > Download [the stand-alone win-x64 version](https://raw.githubusercontent.com/alikim-com/tafe/main/programming/WinForms_Tic_Tac_Toe/WinForms_Tic_Tac_Toe_standalone.zip)

 > Download files from [the repository](https://github.com/alikim-com/tafe/tree/main/programming/WinForms_Tic_Tac_Toe) and compile your own executable.

+### How to save a game:
+Enter a desired game name into the "Game name" field and then use the "Save as..." menu option to save the game.
+The name should be unique, i.e., not present on the "Saved games" menu list.<br/>Saving and loading games is disabled during the countdown.